extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 ![Mastodon iOS Apps Surveyed](https://i.snap.as/3q29AwpI.png)

-## A survey of third-party Mastodon clients on iOS.
+## A safari through the enchanting space of third-party Mastodon clients on iOS.

 Apple's second virtual World Wide Developer Conference came and went as I wrote this guide - you can metaphorically picture me looking up from my machine having overheard the news of the [2021 Apple Design Award Winners](https://developer.apple.com/design/awards/) announcement.
 Perusing through them, I saw two I would have voted for, myself: [CARROT Weather](https://apps.apple.com/us/app/carrot-weather/id961390574) - the [beautifully vulgar](https://twitter.com/NeoYokel/status/1368223231111557125), grumpy bitch frontend for your preferred weather information service, and [Craft](https://apps.apple.com/us/app/craft-docs-and-notes-editor/id1487937127) - perhaps the most innovative take on word processing of the past two or three years - listed under "Finalists."
 (Read: losers.)
 The most positive personal discovery of (all?)
 WWDCs: an app called [**Be My Eyes**](https://www.bemyeyes.com/), which "connects blind and low-vision people with sighted volunteers and company representatives for visual assistance through a live video call," along with an exceptionally crafted, cross-device accessible-as-fuck TTS solution called [Voice Dream Reader](https://apps.apple.com/us/app/voice-dream-reader/id496177674). *However*, a double take in games from Genshin Impact and [the fucking *League of Legends* game](https://apps.apple.com/ph/app/league-of-legends-wild-rift/id1480616990) certainly sours the mouth and suggest yet further just how much Apple, Inc. has *sold out*.
 Also, the fact that [Poolside's app](https://apps.apple.com/gb/app/poolside-fm/id1514817810) made the page at all is incredibly frustrating, despite how cheeky I've found its vaporwave-informed UI fuckery since beta.